MoldyMacaroniX/gd-website/src/info-pages/syntax-components.md

 {% details "Percent" %}

 Useful for visually displaying percent ratings.
 To get a percent of any rating, divide the score by the total.
+Remember to **exclude** the periods.

 ```md
 {.% percent "25" %}